 We are externally managed by our Manager pursuant to our Management Agreement.
-Our Manager is comprised of 16 investment and other professionals.
+Our Manager is comprised of 13 investment and other professionals.
 All our investment decisions will be made by our Manager, subject to general oversight by the Investment Committee and our Board.
 The Investment Committee members and the investment personnel provided by our Manager have approximately 100 years of combined investment management experience.
-Assuming this offering is consummated at the assumed offering price set forth on the cover page of this prospectus, our Manager, its affiliates and the members of our Investment Committee will manage several externally-managed vehicles totaling over \$200 million in assets, including our Company and AFC Warehouse, one of our affiliates.
+Assuming this offering is consummated at the midpoint of the estimated offering price range set forth on the cover page of this prospectus, our Manager, its affiliates and the members of our Investment Committee will manage several externally-managed vehicles totaling over \$200 million in assets, including our Company and AFC Warehouse, one of our affiliates.
 Mr. Tannenbaum and Mr. Kalikow have significant equity investments in AFC Warehouse and most of our directors and officers also have equity investments in AFC Warehouse.